TaylorC19/TaylorC19/README.md

 Git, Postgres, Google Firebase, Render

 ## 🌱 I’m currently learning ...
 At the moment, I am in the process of learning how to utilize Docker containers to create a common dev environment.
-Additionally, I have a keen interest in implementing Docker.
+Additionally, I have a keen interest in Django.

 ## 🔭 I’m currently working on ...
 More information can be found on [my portfolio page](https://my-portfolio-taylorc19s-projects.vercel.app/).